 Management Functions Access Control

-Server Virtualization Systems generally include a comprehensive management infrastructure.
 VMM management functions include VM configuration, virtualized network configuration, allocation of physical resources, and reporting.
 Only certain authorized system users (administrators) are allowed to exercise management functions.

 Because of the privileges exercised by the VMM management functions, it must not be possible for the VMM’s management components to be compromised without administrator notification.
 This means that unauthorized users cannot be permitted access to the management functions, and the management components must not be interfered with by Guest VMs or unprivileged users on other networks—including operational networks connected to the TOE.